-The operation of granting privileges is not to be taken lightly, as insufficient privileges can hinder task accomplishment, while inadequate or unnecessary privileges could lead to accidents or misuse.
+The operation of granting privileges isn’t to be taken lightly, as insufficient privileges can hinder task accomplishment, while inadequate or unnecessary privileges could lead to accidents or misuse.
 When allowed to delegate powers, you should have a good understanding of how the Coveo Cloud privilege system works and be aware of the implications of each choice you make.
-In this regard, Coveo strongly recommends thoroughly reading its privilege documentation before granting privileges or editing a privilege set, and enforcing the principle of least privilege, i.e., granting just enough privileges for the grantee to perform their task.
+In this regard, we recommend thoroughly reading the privilege documentation before granting privileges or editing a privilege set, and enforcing the principle of least privilege, i.e., granting just enough privileges for the grantee to perform their task.

-Moreover, to help you use the privilege system safely and efficiently, this page guides through the process of granting privileges to API keys or to other users of the Coveo Cloud administration console.
-Coveo encourages you to use this page as a reference until you are fully comfortable managing privileges.
+Moreover, to help you use the privilege system safely and efficiently, this page guides through the process of granting privileges to API keys or to other users of the Coveo Cloud Administration Console.
+Coveo encourages you to use this page as a reference until you’re fully comfortable managing privileges.

 To grant privileges to an existing group, you must have the privilege to edit this group (see Groups Domain).
 To create a new group and grant it privileges in the process, you need the privilege to create groups.
 Moreover, for each privilege you want to grant, you also need to have the target access level yourself (see Confirm Your Options).